nsmryan/RustRoguelike/README.md

 ```bash
 cargo run --release
 ```
-to get a smoother experience, but not that it will take some time the first time it is run (several minutes).
+to get a smoother experience, but note that it will take some time the first time it is run (several minutes).

 ## Key Map

 NOTE the input system is under development, and may not match this description!

   * 0,1,2,3,4,6,7,8,9: directional movement, or a selection in a menu